 Combine the flour, ground almonds, baking powder and baking soda.
 Set aside.

 Beat the sugar and butter until well combined.
-Add lemon peel, poppy seeds, egg, egg whites, and lemon extract.
+Add lemon zest, poppy seeds, egg, egg whites, vanilla extract and lemon juice.
 Add the dry mixture and mix well.

 Line two baking sheets with parchment paper or silicone baking sheet